jondot/awesome-aha/README.md

 ## Technology

 * :pushpin: :coffee: [Five things we need to know about technological change](web.cs.ucdavis.edu/~rogaway/classes/188/materials/postman.pdf) - a classic, mind opening essay about technology and people.
+* :coffee: [Beating the Averages](http://paulgraham.com/avg.html) - how programming languages are related to a mindset.

 ## Operating Systems